WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

      <figure>
        <img src="imgs/get-started-click-breakpoint.png"
-         alt="DevTools opened on the demo, with the Sources panel in focus and click event listener breakpoints enabled."
+         alt="DevTools opened on the demo, with the Sources panel in focus and click event listener breakpoints enabled."/>
        <figcaption>
-         <b>Figure 1</b>: DevTools opened on the demo, with the
+         <b>Figure X</b>: DevTools opened on the demo, with the
          Sources panel in focus and click event listener breakpoints enabled.
          If your DevTools window is large, the location of the <b>Event Listener Breakpoints</b> pane is on the right, rather than the